SB122129/Web-Tech/Bootstrap.md

 This CSS defines five different classes that set the background color to different colors depending on the screen size, using the Bootstrap breakpoints.
 You can use these classes in your HTML to apply the appropriate styles to your elements.

-SCSS (Sass) is a powerful CSS preprocessor that enhances the capabilities of traditional CSS and allows developers to write more efficient and maintainable code.
-It introduces advanced features such as variables, nesting, mixins, and functions, which can simplify the development process and make it easier to create complex stylesheets.

-One of the greatest benefits of using SCSS is that it allows for code reuse through the use of mixins.
-Mixins enable developers to define a set of CSS properties and reuse them across multiple elements, reducing the amount of code duplication in the stylesheet.
-Additionally, SCSS allows for nested selectors, which can make the stylesheet more organized and easier to read.

-Another advantage of SCSS is that it supports the use of variables, which can simplify the process of making global style changes.
-Developers can define a variable for a specific color or font size, for example, and reuse it throughout the stylesheet.
-If a change needs to be made, it can be done by modifying the variable's value, rather than changing each instance of the property throughout the stylesheet.

-SCSS is compiled into standard CSS code that can be used in web pages, making it a powerful tool for web development.
-By using SCSS, developers can create cleaner, more efficient, and more maintainable stylesheets, ultimately resulting in better websites and applications.